Written by: Dr. Joan Norton

 The FEI’s recently released Equine Surfaces White Paper is a 33-page publication written by veterinarians and researchers in the UK, US and Sweden.
 The goal of the paper is to bring to light the complex interactions between the horse and their environment, namely the surface they train and compete on.
 The report is essentially a collection of published scientific papers and data and is considered a work in progress.

-The authors acknowledge that there is a high demand throughout all sport horse disciplines for high quality arena footing.
+The authors of the Equine Surfaces White Paper acknowledge that there is a high demand throughout all sport horse disciplines for high quality arena footing.
 These surfaces must be able to ‘facilitate maximal performance while minimizing the risk of injury.’
 There are many components to consider when optimizing a surface – composition, construction and maintenance.
-It was the primary goal of the white paper to introduce these concepts, explain how surface parameters can be measured and highlight the lack of formal research in this area.
+It was the primary goal of the Equine Surfaces White Paper to introduce these concepts, explain how surface parameters can be measured and highlight the lack of formal research in this area.

 Intrinsic And Extrinsic